ckeditor/ckeditor4-docs/guides/dev/deep_dive/advanced_content_filter/allowed_content_rules/README.md

 Special characters:

-* Asterisk used in the element list means: "This rule accepts the following properties for all elements, but not the elements themselves; there has to be another rule accepting these elements explicitly".
-The asterisk cannot be used as a part of element name &ndash; e.g. `'h*'` is invalid and will not match `<h1>`.
+* An asterisk used in the element list means: "This rule accepts the following properties for all elements, but not the elements themselves; there has to be another rule accepting these elements explicitly".
+The asterisk cannot be used as a part of an element name &mdash; e.g. `'h*'` is invalid and will not match `<h1>`.
-* Asterisk used as the only property in the property list means: "Accept all properties".
+* An asterisk used as the only property in the property list means: "Accept all properties".
-* Asterisk used as part of property name means a wildcard accepting 0 or more characters.
+* An asterisk used as part of a property name means a wildcard accepting 0 or more characters.
-* Exclamation mark (`!`) used before an item name (e.g.: `[!href]`) in the property list means: "This property is required.
+* An exclamation mark (`!`) used before an item name (e.g.: `[!href]`) in the property list means: "This property is required.
 If an element does not have it, this rule should not be applied to the element (so the element will not be validated by it)".
-* Combination of exclamation mark and wildcard (e.g.: `[!data-*]`) means that element must have at least one data attribute.
+* A combination of an exclamation mark and a wildcard (e.g.: `[!data-*]`) means that an element must have at least one data attribute.

 Examples: